MaastrichtU-IDS/LUCE/README.md

 * First make sure [VirtualBox](https://www.virtualbox.org/) and [Vagrant](https://www.vagrantup.com/) are installed
   * On macOS High Sierra and Mojave the VirtualBox installation may fail
   * [This blog post](https://medium.com/@DMeechan/fixing-the-installation-failed-virtualbox-error-on-mac-high-sierra-7c421362b5b5) explains how to fix that
+  * On Windows, ensure that [Hyper-V is enabled](https://www.vagrantup.com/docs/hyperv/)
 * Check if `git` is installed and if not install from [here](https://git-scm.com)
   * To check if git is installed run `git --version` in the terminal
   * If it is installed it will return the version number